mgreenberry/MS4-sweetsntreats/README.md

 * The error page displays a message to the user to notify them of the error
 * There is 1 call-out button in this section.
 This allows the user to return to the home page of the main website - [Home Page]()

-#### Footer Section
-- TO BE CREATED IF TIME
-Aim: All users can access social media links, terms and conditions and privacy policy pages.

 ### **Error Pages**
 #### *404.html*
  - 404 page created to redirect users back to the main site in case of an error - UNTESTED AT PRESENT